nasa/webgs/README.md

 Make sure you have installed node.js and npm. <https://www.npmjs.com/get-npm>
 Then install a simple http-server: <https://www.npmjs.com/package/http-server>

+Webgs is setup by default to connect to Open Street Maps.

-Webgs is configured to use mapbox for the background display.
+Webgs is also configured to use mapbox for the background display.
 To get an authorization key go to <https://www.mapbox.com/> and create an account.
 After receiving an authorization token open /webgs/MainJS/MapSettings.js in a text editor, and follow the instructions to update.

-Webgs is also setup to connect to Open Street Maps, and instructions are included in the MapSettings file for setting up an offline tile server.
+Also, instructions are included in the MapSettings file for setting up an offline tile server.

 ### Startup